dustinpfister/blog_posts/_posts/lodash_forown.md

 ## 1 - Lodash for own basic examples, and what to know first

-This is a post on the \_.forOwn method in lodash, and related topics in javaScript.
-It is not a getting started post on lodash, or javaScript in general.
+This is a post on the \_.forOwn method in lodash, and related topics to the use of such a method in the popular utility library.
+It is not a getting started post on lodash, or javaScript in general for that matter, so if you are still fairly new to javaScript you might want to look into a [getting started with javaScriot type post](/2018/11/27/js-getting-started/) first.
 I also will not be getting into prototype based inheritance in this post as well, as that is a matter for another post.

 ### 1.1 - A Basic example of \_.forOwn